 8-24 June 2018

-Curator Matt Bray is a practising artist, freelance curator and arts consultant with a BA and MA in fine art from the University of Kent.
-He has curated exhibitions for some of the areas leading artists and overseen the implementation of The Contemporary Open and Medway Print Festival.
-He is part of a team that has just been awarded Arts Council funding to create a major project exploring invisible illness called Sick! and is developing a PhD proposal to research how VR can enhance the traditional gallery experience for artists and curators. http://mattbrayarts.com/
+Curator Matt Bray is a practising artist, freelance curator and arts consultant with a BA and MA in Fine Art from the University of Kent.
+He has curated exhibitions for some of the areas leading artists and co-founded the Medway Print Festival and Sick! www.mattbrayarts.com

-Designer James Tremain Is a freelance graphic designer, based in Medway.
-After graduating 2 years ago from University for the Creative Arts, he has worked with some amazing clients, from local Businesses, including Sun Pier House to London marketing agencies.
-Now lead designer on MPF branding and promotional print material, James continues to network and build up his design practice, implementing his creative air in the Medway Towns. www.14dot11.com
+Designer James Tremain Is a freelance graphic designer & sessional tutor, with a BA in visual communications from the University of Creative Arts.
+As lead designer on MPF he is in charge of the branding and promotional print collateral.
+James continues to network and build up his design practice, implementing his creative flair in the Medway Towns. www.14dot11.com

 The sites involved in the festival represent some of the key art institutions in the Medway area, and our hope is as the festival grows, more organisations and individuals can become a part of this exciting annual event.
 This year’s participating venues are:

 - Nucleus Arts Centre & Halpern Gallery